Ashwini-Shalke/devtoolzone/content/devtools/_index.md

 ---
 title: "Developer Tools"
-description: "A collection of free online tools for developers to streamline common tasks"
+description: "A collection of free online tools for developers to streamline common tasks.
+Welcome to our comprehensive suite of developer tools designed to make your coding life easier.
+All tools are free to use, work directly in your browser, and don't store any of your data."
 layout: "devtools-index"
 ---

-Welcome to our comprehensive suite of developer tools designed to make your coding life easier.
-All tools are **free to use**, work directly in your browser, and don't store any of your data.

 ## Text & Code Tools